trynova-ai/refactored-enigma/README.md

-# Browser Gateway & Worker Platform
+# Parallel Browsers as a Service

 ## What this project is